What is a data catalog?

 - Plan for future growth

-A high-value data catalog will guide data users to find data that they need, provide additional insight to better understand and select data for analysis, apply machine learning for deeper insight with automation to reduce manual tasks, and enable action for data governance.
+A high-value catalog will guide data users to find data that they need, provide additional insight to better understand and select data for analysis, apply machine learning for deeper insight with automation to reduce manual tasks, and enable action for data governance.